 With the commencement of the Total Cost of Care (TCOC) Model Agreement on January 1, 2019, the performance standards and targets in HSCRC's portfolio of quality and value-based payment programs have been reviewed and updated.
 In CY 2019, staff focused on the rate year (RY) 2022 RRIP program and convened a subgroup with clinical and measurement experts who made recommendations that were then further evaluated by the Performance Measurement Workgroup (PMWG).
 The RRIP subgroup and PMWG considered updated approaches for reducing readmissions in Maryland to support the goals of the TCOC Model.
 Specifically, the workgroup evaluated Maryland hospital performance relative to various opportunity analyses, including external national benchmarks, and developed a 5-year improvement target (2018-2023).
-In addition, the staff developed a within-hospital disparities metric for readmissions, which was linked with a Statewide Integrated Health Improvement Strategy (SIHIS) goal to have half of hospitals improve disparities by 50 percent.
+In addition, the staff developed a within-hospital disparities metric for readmissions, which makes Maryland the first State in the nation for establishing a payment incentive that rewards hospitals that meet or surpass a specified disparity reduction goal.
+The readmission disparity incentive is linked with the Statewide Integrated Health Improvement Strategy (SIHIS) goal to have half of hospitals improve disparities by 50 percent.

 The RY 2023 final recommendation, in general, maintained the measure updates and methodology determinations that were developed and approved for RY 2022.
-Thus for RY 2024 staff propose to extend the RY 2023 policy with no significant changes.
-The RY 2023 final policy is included in the appendix.
+For RY 2024 the RY 2023 policy was extended with no significant changes.
+As discussed below, the staff are recommending that the Commission extend the policy again for RY 2025.